 In fact, Figure 1 understates the severity of the current situation for many contractors, in two respects.
 First, the two lines are calculated from producer price indexes (PPIs) posted monthly by the Bureau of Labor Statistics (BLS).
-The most recent PPIs are based on prices BLS collected around June 11.
+The most recent PPIs are based on prices BLS collected around August 11.

-Since then, additional price increases have taken effect or been announced by producers of numerous materials.
-Notably, prices for many types of steel have continued to set new records.
+Since then, additional price increases have taken effect or been announced by producers of a variety of materials.
+Notably, prices of some steel and aluminum products have continued to set new records.
 Prices have also increased for numerous plastic resins and products.
-Various cement and concrete suppliers increased prices on July 1 or announced increases effective in August or September.
+Various cement and concrete suppliers have implemented or announced increases.
+Freight or fuel surcharges are becoming more common.

-Since BLS collected prices for the June PPIs, retail diesel fuel prices increased a further 3%, or 9 cents per gallon, as of August 2.
-Those increases affect contractors directly in the cost of fuel for their off-road equipment and trucking fleets.
-In addition, fuel surcharges are likely to go up on deliveries of materials and equipment, and hauling away of dirt, debris and equipment from construction sites.
+Since BLS collected prices for the August PPIs, retail diesel fuel prices increased to \$3.385 per gallon as of September 20, 41% higher than a year earlier and the highest level in nearly three years.
+Those increases affect contractors directly in the cost of fuel for their offroad equipment and trucking fleets.
+In addition, fuel surcharges are likely to go up on deliveries of materials and equipment, and hauling away of dirt, debris, and equipment from construction sites.